Why adopt from China?

 - A net worth of at least $80,000.

-- No more than five children in the home under the age of 18 years old.
-The youngest at least three years old.
+- No more than five children in the home under the age of 18 years old, the youngest being at least three years old.

 - Applicants should have no history of criminal activity or drug use.